The Bankrate promise

-The Apple Card promises the opportunity to earn cash back on everything you buy, including Apple purchases–and all without any fees.
-However, the cash back you earn with this card works a little differently than you would expect from a traditional rewards credit card.
-With the Apple Card, you earn something called Daily Cash, which accrues each day and which you can redeem alongside any other funds you have in your Apple Cash account.
+The Apple Card* promises the opportunity to earn cash back on everything you buy, including Apple purchases — without any fees.
+However, the cash back you’ll earn with this card works a little differently than it does with a traditional rewards credit card.
+With the Apple Card, you’ll earn Daily Cash rewards, which accrue each day and can be redeemed alongside any other funds you have in your Apple Cash account.

-Before you sign up for the Apple Card, it helps to understand how the rewards program works and the exact redemption options you may be eligible for.
-Our comprehensive guide goes over all the details of the Apple Card’s cash back program, including potential advantages and whether it’s worth it or not.
+Before you sign up for the Apple Card, it helps to understand how the rewards program works and the exact redemption options you may be eligible for to decide for yourself whether it’s worth it or not.

-The Apple Card comes with no annual fees, no foreign transaction fees and no late fees, as well as a generous rewards program that gives you up to 3 percent back for each purchase you make when you meet certain requirements.
-Once you sign up, you’ll earn:
+The Apple Card comes with no annual fee, no foreign transaction fees and no late fees, as well as a generous rewards program that gives you up to 3 percent back for each purchase you make when you meet certain requirements.
+This includes:

 - 3 percent back on Apple purchases and purchases made with select merchants when you use your Apple Card and pay with Apple Pay; current merchants include Duane Reed, Mobil, Panera Bread, Uber, Walgreens, Exxon, Nike, T-Mobile and Uber Eats

-- 2 percent back on all purchases made with your Apple Card and Apple Pay
+- 2 percent back on all purchases made using your Apple Card with Apple Pay

 - 1 percent back on everything else